pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 item mapper does not have a cipher, so the notification data is not encrypted.

+The library's ``SimpleApplication`` has a ``notification_log`` that uses this ``RecordManagerNotificationLog`` class.

+..
+Todo: Move that function into the library, where?
+Perhaps subclass
+..
+NotificationLogReader with EventNotificationLogReader?

 BigArrayNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~~~

-Skip this section if you skipped the section about BigArray.
+You can skip this section if you skipped the section about BigArray.

 A big array can be adapted by the library class
 :class:`~eventsourcing.interface.notificationlog.BigArrayNotificationLog`,